Signposts

 their fall to the forest floor.

-Aside from the mountain and the area, there were the people who entered my
+In addition to the mountain and the area were the people who entered my life

-Brian and I became fast friends and shared many adventures on Blood Mountain
+Jules.
+Brian and I became fast friends and shared many adventures on Blood

-and in the surrounding high country.
-We made several memorable climbs of
+Mountain and in the surrounding high country.
+We made several memorable

-Blood Mountain in the winter.
-The longest hike I ever attempted was with
+climbs of Blood in the winter.
+The longest day hike I ever completed was an

-summit of Big Cedar; from there we saw our halfway point far in the
+Cedar where we had our first glimpse of our halfway point far in the

 distance.
-Leaving the summit, we descended into Miller Gap and began making
+Leaving Big Cedar, we descended into Miller Gap and began making

 our way across the ridge toward Blood.
 We crossed Baker Mountain, Jarrard